In 2000 I had been working in art museums for 10 years and had a great job as a director of education.

 I could keep being miserable, or I could do something about it.
 I chose the latter.
 The next year I sold my house and donated many of my belongings.
 Then I packed up a U-Haul and moved to a small garage apartment in Denver.

 I started an art-consulting business and was instantly happier.

 I had no steady paycheck, no health insurance, and no idea how to run a business.
 But I was blissfully happy.

 I chose happiness over the security of a museum job.

-It was rocky in the beginning, but I kept getting requests for help from artists I had known in my museum career and others who found my art-consulting business online.
+It was rocky in the beginning, but I started getting requests for help from artists I had known in my museum career and others who found my art-consulting business online.
 I chose to listen to them.